-$^{\rm 33}$ As from 60 days, excluding travel days.
+42 As from 60 days, excluding travel days.

-$^{34}$ Participants must have reached 18 and must not be older than 30 at the start date of the activity.
+$^{^{43}}$ Participants must have reached 18 and must not be older than 30 at the start date of the activity.

-Number of participating organisations At least one organisation holding a Quality Label.
-For cross-border activities, the applicant will have to demonstrate its capacity to prepare participants in the country of residence and provide support on return.
 Other criteria In order to maintain a clear link to the country where the National Agency is based, either the venue of the activity must be the country of the National Agency to which the application is submitted; or the participant must be from the country of the National Agency to which the application is submitted.
-The traineeships offered need to be in line with the Quality Framework for Traineeships and must be based on a written traineeship agreement.
-The trainees must be remunerated in line with national legislation, including minimum wage conditions for trainees.
-The trainees must be remunerated even if this is not obligatory according to national legislation.
+The traineeships offered need to be in line with the Quality Framework for Traineeships 44 and must be based on a written traineeship agreement.
+The trainees must be remunerated in line with the national regulatory framework, including minimum warm conditions for trainees.
+The trainees must be remunerated agency if this is not obligatory according. · -